saulbel/prometheus-slack/README.md

 - `Slack` --> if your company uses this communication tool, you can propose it as an alert reciever too.
 With this set up all the alerts go to a single channel but we could configure more than one.
 We can use tags in `rules.yml` to change the severity or even the enviroment of the alerts and we can send them to one channel or another.

 ## To improve
 - As we can see this is a very simple project.
 It works but for example it only contains a couple of alerts and not a single grafana dashboard.
-So including both of them would be a huge improve to this project.
+So creating more alerts and some dashboards would be a huge improvement.
-- As we have said before, we could create more alerts and tag them so we can create more channel in Slack.
-We could also use a "frontend" such us alerta.io or karma in order to display these alerts in we wanted to.
+- As we have said before, we could create more alerts and tag them so we can create more channels in Slack.
+We could also use a "frontend" such us `alerta.io` or `karma` in order to display these alerts in we wanted to.
 - As it is, we use 4 different docker images, one for each tool.
 In order to improve this we could create a custom docker image and build it.
-Also with this custom docker image we could create a CI pipeline with, for example, Github Actions in order to push into a container registry.
+Also with this custom docker image we could create a `CI pipeline` with, for example, `GitHub Actions` in order to push into a container registry.